fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 RESULT: 234
 BAD   : Proof is invalid
 ```
 As expected, from the point of view of 'wrong' nodes everything is well and they try to respond providing their version of `app_hash`.
-However, Proxy is able to check the proof and discovers that it is not consistent with the result and wrong `app_hash`.
+However, the Client is able to check the proof and discovers that it is not consistent with the result and wrong `app_hash`.

 This example shows that in presence of the dishonest quorum Tendermint safety is violated and the blockchain is in a falsified state.
 However, for a production system, the App's Monitor can efficiently detect such problem and raise the dispute to the Judge.